 Sleek Edison Wall Light - Brass, £29, by Industville (Image Supplied by @off_the_wall_interiors)

-Straight from the catwalk and into the living room, velvet is very much the ‘in’ thing of the moment.
-This is a truly versatile fabric, with numerous applications and styles available to choose from.
+Velvet is a truly versatile fabric, with numerous applications and styles available.
 Maybe you could introduce some crushed velvet pillows or eye-catching upholstered walls; there are few places that this fabric isn’t at home.

 Sleek Large Edison Pendant - 1 Wire – Brass, £39, by Industville (Image supplied by @oakappledecor)